Difference Between Test Plan, Test Strategy, Test Case, Test Script, Test Scenario And Test Condition

 Software Testing Concepts

-The above question asked by Sasi C. is the most often asked question in our Software Testing class and I always tell our participants that with the experience we hardly notice these words and that they become a part of our vocabulary.
+The above question asked by Sasi C. is the most often asked in our Software Testing class and I always tell our participants that with experience we hardly notice these words and that they become a part of our vocabulary.

-Enlisted below are the various Software Testing Concepts along with their comparison.
+Enlisted below are the various Software Testing concepts along with their comparison.

-Let’s Start!!
+Let’s start!!

-Difference Between Test Plan And Test Strategy
+Test Plan And Test Strategy

 Test Strategy and Test plan are two important documents in the testing life cycle of any project.
 Here we are trying to give you an in-depth knowledge of test strategy and test plan documents.